 The Columbia Society of Real

-in New York.
+Estate Appraisers Inc. was founded in 1945 at Columbia University, New York.
 Professor De Witt Van Buren served as its first President and

 remained President for 17 years.
 The organization was incorporated in New York

 State as a nonprofit corporation in 1952.

 unite real estate appraisers and those in related fields in an effort to

 educate, increase ethical standards, and promote professional well being among

 preparation courses for real estate appraisers in New York, as well as classroom-style continuing

 education classes for appraisers and real estate professionals.